awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 These are predefined attributes in Amazon Connect\.
 You can reference system attributes, but you cannot create them\.

-Not all blocks in a contact flow support using System attributes\.
+Not all blocks in a flow support using System attributes\.
 For example, you cannot use a System attribute to store customer input\.
 Instead, use a [ user\-defined attribute](#user-defined-attributes) to store the data input by a customer\.

 | Attribute | Description | Type | JSONPath Reference |